Skip to content

 - How many program graduates go in to private practice and how many go into Academics?

-The percentage is 50% private practice and 50% Academics.
+The percentage is approximately 50% private practice and 50% Academics.

 - How is the grossing schedule organized?